handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-hot-column.md

 ---
-title: Using the hot-column component
+title: 'Vue: Using the hot-column component'
-metaTitle: Using the hot-column component - Guide - Handsontable Documentation
+metaTitle: 'Vue: Using the hot-column component - Guide - Handsontable Documentation'
 permalink: /next/vue-hot-column
 canonicalUrl: /vue-hot-column
 ---

-# Using the hot-column component
+# Vue: Using the hot-column component

 [[toc]]